Source code for dagger.mod._module

 from dagger import dag

-from dagger.mod._arguments import Parameter
+from dagger.client._core import configure_converter_enum

 from dagger.mod._converter import make_converter, to_typedef